YuhanL1n/CSCI5828/homework01.md

     software to support opening a .jpg file yesterday.
 Then, they suddenly change their mind and ask for this new feature.

-**2. Define the term accidental difficulties as it is used by Brooks.
+2. **Define the term accidental difficulties as it is used by Brooks.
  Provide background and context with your answer and at least one example of an accidental difficulty.**